 Information posted home to parents/carers and made available to students via Satchel One.
 Survey to give an initial idea of which subjects are likely to prove sufficiently popular to require more than one class.
 No final choices have been made at this stage!

 Careers assignments will be provided via Satchel One to enable students to access the Career Pilot website and find out more about their skill set and the job sectors they may be interested in once they leave school.

 |Mid-February||Parents/Carers will receive an academic report and information about their child’s progress to help students and their parents/carers to start to think about which subjects the student would like to continue with into GCSE.|

-Options evening.
-This is an opportunity for parents/carers to meet with subject teachers to discuss possible option choices and to meet with Senior Leaders to find out more about the options process.
-Parents/carers will then receive the options booklet and form around this time and it will also be available via the website.
+Online options event.
+This is an opportunity for parents/carers to find out more about the options process.
+Parents/carers will receive the options booklet and form around this time and it will also be available via the website.

 |February – March||

-Students make their initial options choices by completing the options form following discussions with you.
+Students make their initial options choices by completing the options form following discussions with their family.

 |May||Options choices will be confirmed.|